-This unit builds on our thinking about creativity by turning to creative works in the culture around us.
-We will continue to draw on readings that give us helpful concepts and perspectives about culture, but we will be more interested in using them to analyze a cultural text than putting them into conversation with one another.
-New concepts for this unit include gender (in terms of “masculinity” and “the cool girl”), maturity and adulthood, morality, empathy, and diversity.
-We can continue to draw on our creativity readings from the first unit as well.
+This unit turns our attention to creative works in the culture around us.
+We will continue to draw on readings that give us helpful concepts and perspectives, but we will be more interested in using them to analyze a cultural text than putting them into conversation with one another.
 As we work toward this cultural analysis, we will continue to develop our proficiency with our three main sets of writing practices.

 In the first unit, we developed strategies for different aspects of the writing process: invention (generating ideas and content), drafting, organization, peer review, revising, and reflection.
 In this unit, we will expand on these strategies and include more of an emphasis on research.
-Specifically, our thinking on invention will expand from summarizing texts and putting them into conversation with one another to analyzing a primary text through the lens of secondary texts.
-Also, the challenge of organization will shift from addressing three main texts to addressing one main text from multiple perspectives.
+Specifically, our thinking on invention will expand from analyzing texts and putting them into conversation with one another to analyzing a primary text through the lens of secondary texts.

 We started the first unit by making observations about our own experience and the world around us.
 We then shifted our attention to making observations about texts and their purposes.
-We considered how the concept of creativity could be understood through the lens of different concepts, such as borrowing, incubating, meditating, and cultural appropriation.
+We considered how the concept of mindfulness could be understood through the lens of different concepts and perspectives.
 We analyzed texts to assess their uses and limits and to note their similarities and differences.
-We applied our thinking to articulate new understandings of creativity based on our analysis.
+We applied our thinking to articulate new understandings of mindfulness based on our analysis.